yonataba/ml4/README.md

      ./run_me_yolo.sh
      ```
 5. View the directories for YOLO train in the `output/` directory and performance graphs in the `plots/` directory.
+6. Setup
+   - All models traind on rtx_6000

 ---